keya714/MultipersonContourTracking/Readme.md

-# Advanced Multi-Person Contour Tracking Dashboard
+# Multi-Person Contour Tracking Dashboard

 ## Project Overview
-This project implements a **state-of-the-art computer vision pipeline** for detecting, tracking, and visualizing multiple people in video feeds using open-source tools like **YOLO**, **Supervision**, and **Roboflow**.
+This project implements a **computer vision pipeline** for detecting, tracking, and visualizing multiple people in video feeds using open-source tools like **YOLO**, **Supervision**, and **ByteTrack**.

-The system is designed to perform **real-time person tracking** with persistent IDs, contour visualization, and structured data logging — suitable for real-world applications such as surveillance, retail analytics, or crowd management.
+The system is designed to perform **multiple person tracking** with persistent IDs, contour visualization, and structured data logging — suitable for real-world applications such as surveillance, retail analytics, or crowd management.

 ---

 ## Core Features

 ### 1. Video Ingestion
-- Accepts both **recorded video files** and **live webcam feeds**.
+- Accepts both **recorded video files**.
-- Handles standard formats like `.mp4`, `.avi`, etc.

 ### 2. Entity Detection
-- Uses **YOLO-based models** (`YOLOv8`, `YOLO11`) for person detection.
+- Uses **YOLO-based models** (`YOLO11n-seg` as it is the fastest) for person detection.
-- Custom model integration supported via **Roboflow**.
-- Configurable confidence threshold for detections.

 ### 3. Multi-Object Tracking
 - Powered by **ByteTrack** from the Supervision library.